 Whatever your home, from architect built grand design to caravan, from yurt to one bedroomed flat, the luxury of a British sheepskin is timeless.
 We enjoy working with people who appreciate our passion for our products and our attention to detail, as well as the rich softness, comfort and durability that every Dartmoor sheepskin can bring.

 Looking for something to revamp a favourite old chair?
 Want some more textures and accents to create interest in your room?
 Need an added layer of comfort in your bedroom?
 Or maybe you would like something soft for the latest member of your family to lie on or even take their first tentative steps?

 Combining practicality with just a little bit of luxury, a sheepskin is something that is useful within the home, growing and adapting with you and your family.
 They make excellent gifts for everyone from the very young to the very old, providing everything from a bit of extra comfort for Grandma, something nice to put your feet on in the morning while you’re away from home, or something to make your campervan a bit more snuggly on those cool summer evenings.
 We have also been lucky to work with designers and photographers, and even supplied a company who provide peaceful yurt retreats, so if you have any ideas that you think we can help you with, do get in touch.

 These pretty sheepskins are all completely unique.
-Each one hand picked for gorgeous patterning, deep soft pile and durable thick hide tanned the traditional way on Dartmoor.
+Each one hand picked for gorgeous patterning, deep soft pile on fully machine washable hide.
+Built to last on Dartmoor.